 - 11. Three types of exposure levels were used to represent the different exposure potentials of different types of workers.
-"High" exposure potential represents those working in the most contaminated areas, i.e., the former process areas; these would be those performing decontamination or later working substantial periods of time in the former process areas.
-"Moderate" exposure potential represents those accessing the less contaminated areas or infrequently accessing the former process areas; these would be those supervising the decontamination on an intermittent basis or those having only occasional need to enter the former process areas.
-It would also include those working in the former laboratories.
-"Low" exposure potential represents those who accessing the slightly contaminated or uncontaminated areas, such as the former office areas. - 12.
-Since the inhalation and radon calculations did not depend on the position of the receptor in the room model and since the isotope proportions were taken to be the same at the beginning of the calculation, one wall of the maximally contaminated plant was modeled with the D&D sources for the surface case and similarly for the volume case; the same was done with the post-D&D sources for the surface and volume cases.
+"High" exposure potential represents those working in the most contaminated areas, i.e., the former process areas; such as employees performing decontamination or later working substantial periods of time in the former process areas.
+"Moderate" exposure potential represents those accessing the less contaminated areas or infrequently accessing the former process areas; such as employees supervising the decontamination on an intermittent basis or those having only occasional need to enter the former process areas.
+It would also include employees working in the former laboratories.
+"Low" exposure potential represents employees accessing the slightly contaminated or uncontaminated areas, such as the former office areas. - 12.
+Since the inhalation and radon calculations did not depend on the position of the receptor in the room model and since the radionuclide proportions were taken to be the same at the beginning of the calculation, one wall of the maximally contaminated plant was modeled with the D&D sources for the surface case and similarly for the volume case; the same was done with the post-D&D sources for the surface and volume cases.
 The results were then ratioed to produce results for the entire wall and floor area for the various plant and exposure potential cases. - 13.
-Because 1959-1961 data for Plants 1 and 2 was not available and because the post-D&D surface and volume data of Plants 1 and 2 were bounded by the Plants 4, 6, 6E, and/or 7 data, as shown by comparisons of the data for all the plants in ORNL (1981), it was assumed that they could be assigned the maximum post-D&D inhalation exposures for the "High" category from calculations for the other plants.
+Because 1959-1962 data for Plants 1 and 2 were not available and because the post-D&D surface and volume data of Plants 1 and 2 were bounded by the Plants 4, 6, 6E, and/or 7 data, as shown by comparisons of the data for all the plants (ORNL 1981), it was assumed that workers in Plants 1 and 2 could be assigned the maximum post-D&D inhalation exposures for the "High" category from calculations for the other plants.
 Thus it was assumed that it was not necessary to create separate source terms and models for inhalation exposures for Plants 1 and 2. - 14.
-Because 1959-1961 data for Plants 1 and 2 was not available, it was assumed to be appropriate to use the post-D&D calculated radon exposure data for the other plants.
-While the typical radon measurement data of Plants 1 and 2 given in ORNL (1981) were in the same range as the radon measurement data for Plants 4, 6, 6E, and/or 7 given in ORNL (1981). there was one high area reading in one building in Plant 1 and one in Plant 2 that far exceeded the other readings.
-Although the high reading may not be representative of the true exposure, it was assumed that the maximum calculated exposure for the year 1975 (the evaluated year closest to 1977, the year the ORNL survey was done) could be ratioed by the factor or difference seen in the ORNL (1981) data for the respective plants and the calculation.
+Because 1959-1962 data for Plants 1 and 2 were not available, it was assumed to be appropriate to use the post-D&D calculated radon exposure data for the other plants.
+While the typical radon measurement data of Plants 1 and 2 (ORNL 1981) were in the same range as the radon measurement data for Plants 4, 6, 6E, and/or 7 (ORNL 1981), there was one high area reading in one building in Plant 1 and one in Plant 2 that far exceeded the other readings.
+Although the high reading may not be representative of the true exposure, it was assumed that the maximum calculated exposure for the year 1975 (the evaluated year closest to 1977, the year the ORNL survey was done) could be ratioed by the factor or difference seen in the ORNL 1981 data for the respective plants and the calculation.
 Also, due to the lack of variation in the calculated doses over time, it was assumed that the calculated 1962 post-D&D results, after ratioing, could be extrapolated back to 1959 for Plants 1 and 2 (since they had already been cleaned up and were not in D&D).
-Thus it was assumed that it was not necessary to create separate source terms and models for radon exposures for Plants 1 and 2.
+Thus it was assumed that it was not necessary to create separate source terms and models for radon exposures for Plants 1 and 2

-Results of RESRAD-BUILD Calculations and Conversion to Dosimetrically Useful 8.5.2 Quantities
+8.5.2 Results of RESRAD-BUILD Calculations and Conversion to Dosimetrically Useful Quantities